 Ingredients in Gluten-Free Cookie Dough Truffles

-- Dark Brown Sugar: This helps provide a rich molasses flavor
+- Dark Brown Sugar: This helps provide a rich molasses flavor and tenderness.
+You could also try coconut sugar.

-- Milk: Helps to hydrate the dough.
+- Sugar: Helps to sweeten the cookie dough.

 - Salt: Brings out the sweetness.